-This post describes possible ways to find installed SQL server version and edition.
+This post describes possible ways to find or identify installed SQL server version and edition.
 Assume that you are a DBA and you have been given a task to plan for SQL upgrade.
 The first thought that comes to your mind is “What is the version and edition of my SQL Server”.
 You might also look for possible upgrade paths for latest SQL versions.

 Finding out this information shouldn’t be tough however it is good to know the ways to determine SQL server version and edition.
 This post should come handy if someone asks what SQL Server version you are running ?.
-You can use any of the below methods to identify SQL server version.
-For complete info on SQL versions and build numbers click here.

 Find Installed SQL Server Version and Edition